 - Difficulty in observing the mole (eg scalp, back, sole)

 - Recent change in the lesion (darkening, lumpiness, increasing size)

-- Prophylactic excision of small lesions may be delayed until an age when the patient is old enough to make an informed choice (3)
+- Prophylactic excision of a small lesion may be delayed until an age when the patient is old enough to make an informed choice.
+(3)

-- 50% of melanomas diagnosed in those with giant congenital melanocytic naevi occur at another site (2).
-Therefore surgical excision of the lesion may not eliminate the risk of melanoma
+- 50% of melanomas diagnosed in those with giant congenital melanocytic naevi occur at another body site (2).
+Therefore surgical excision of the lesion may not eliminate the risk of melanoma.

 Complications of surgery

 - Wound breakdown